ceph/ceph/doc/architecture.rst

  Architecture
 ==============

-Ceph provides an infinitely scalable object storage system.
+Ceph provides an infinitely scalable Object Store.
 It is based upon :abbr:`RADOS (Reliable Autonomic Distributed Object Store)`, which you can read about in
 `RADOS - A Scalable, Reliable Storage Service for Petabyte-scale Storage Clusters`_.
-Its high-level features include providing a native interface to the object storage system via ``librados``, and a number of service interfaces built on top of ``librados``.
+Its high-level features include providing a native interface to the Object Store via ``librados``, and a number of service interfaces built on top of ``librados``.
 These include:

 - **Block Devices:** The RADOS Block Device (RBD) service provides